Collège des Frères (Bab al-Louq): Jean-Baptiste de la Salle

-St. Jean-Baptiste de la Salle was born in Rheims, France on 30 April 1651.
-He was 29 years old when he realized that the educational system of his day was inadequate to meet the needs of the poor children of seventeenth century France.
+Jean-Baptiste de La Salle was born in Rheims, France on 30 April 1651.
+He was 29 years old when he realized that the educational system of his day was inadequate to meet the needs of the poor children of seventeenth-century France.
 To provide a Christian and human education, De La Salle founded a religious community of men, the Brothers of the Christian Schools (Fratres Scholarum Christianarum), dedicated to the instruction of youth, especially the poor.
 De La Salle died on Good Friday, 7 April 1719.
-He was canonized a saint of the Catholic Church in 1900 and declared "Universal Patron of All Teachers" by Pope Pius XII in 1950.
-The feast of St. Jean-Baptiste de La Salle is celebrated on 15 May by the worldwide Lasallian movement.
+Pope Pius XII canonized him a saint of the Catholic Church in 1900, and he was declared the "Universal Patron of All Teachers" in 1950.
+The feast of Jean-Baptiste de La Salle is celebrated on 15 May by the De La Salle Brothers worldwide.